 If the counter currency strengthens relative to the base currency, the exchange value which is expressed as the price quote will drop.
 If the exchange rate of EURGBP was 0.8626 on trade entry and it drops to 0.8527, it means the GBP has strengthened relative to the Euro.

-The whole essence of forex trading is therefore to buy the currency pair in anticipation to profit when the exchange rate goes up, and to sell the currency pair when you expect that the exchange rate will drop.
+The whole essence of forex trading and investing is therefore to buy the currency pair in anticipation to profit when the exchange rate goes up, and to sell the currency pair when you expect that the exchange rate will drop.

 So trading in forex is a two-way street.
 You buy (i.e. go long) when you expect the exchange rate to go up, and you sell (i.e. go short) when you expect the exchange rates to go down.
 All trades are therefore made in reference to the base currency.